thoughtbot/ruby-science/release/ruby-science.md

 * We need to deliver invitations using some mechanism other than email.
 * Invitations need to be persisted in another way, such as in a NoSQL database.
 * The API for ActiveRecord or ActiveSupport changes during an update.
-* The application switches to a new framework besides Rails.
+* The application switches from Rails to a new framework.

 That gives us half a dozen reasons this class might change, leading to the probable conclusion that this class does not follow SRP.
 So, should this class